I’ve been playing around with Optimizely to run A/B and multivariate testing. I’d thought I share my experience around this optimization efforts.

 Because you can quickly set up tests and run little tests here and there, I felt that I was missing the big opportunities to get huge ROI.
 In my view, good planning would mean to do your planning due diligence:

 - Use your analytics tool measure where the low hanging fruit is in terms of consumer pain points.
-Find high traffic page with high bounces, traffic from campaign where landing page is not effective, etc.
+Find high traffic page with high bounces, traffic from a campaign where landing page is not effective, etc.